-- 6.33 The four Main Towns in the area are Aylsham, Diss, Harleston and Wymondham. - 6.34 Aylsham, Diss and Harleston are located on rivers that flow directly into the Broads and development must ensure that there is no significant detrimental effect on the Broadland SPA, Broadland Ramsar and Broads SAC. - 6.35 Aylsham has the fourth highest level of shops and services outside Norwich,
+- 6.33 The four Main Towns in the area are Aylsham, Diss, Harleston and Wymondham. - 6.34 Aylsham, Diss and Harleston are located on rivers that flow directly into the Broads and development must ensure that there is no significant detrimental effect on the Broadland SPA, Broadland Ramsar and Broads SAC. - 6.35 Aylsham has the fourth highest level of shops and services outside Norwich, available employment land and spare capacity at all of its schools.
+As a - Main Town it would be expected to accommodate new housing.
+However, environmental constraints concerning sewage disposal need to be overcome.
+The allocation for additional housing is dependent on resolution of this constraint, although small-scale infill development within the existing town will still be acceptable. - 6.36 Jobs growth will be encouraged in line with the needs of the town and its catchment and will include allocations to ensure the availability of around 5 hectares of employment land.
+The town

-- 6.36 Jobs growth will be encouraged in line with the needs of the town and its catchment and will include allocations to ensure the availability of around 5 hectares of employment land.
-The town also has the potential for limited new shopping floor space up to 2016, which will require the suitable expansion of the town centre.
+- also has the potential for limited new shopping floor space up to 2016, which will require the suitable expansion of the town centre.
 The recent supermarket on Norwich Road can accommodate forecast need for convenience shopping.
 Quality of life will be enhanced by community measures to further the town's 'Cittaslow' status. - 6.37 Bus services on the Cromer/Sheringham to Norwich route are relatively frequent.